Aloha Adventures: The 15 Best Things to Do in Honolulu for Every Traveler

 The Royal Hawaiian Center, Waikiki’s top destination for dining, shopping, and entertainment, spans three blocks of the world-famous Kalakaua Avenue and has more than 310,000 square feet of space.

-When you go to the Royal Hawaiian Centre, you may take advantage of a wide range of shopping options from more than 110 merchants specializing in jewellery, apparel, beauty products, and other items exhibiting everything Hawaiian.
+When you go to the Royal Hawaiian Centre, you may take advantage of a wide range of shopping options from more than 110 merchants specializing in jewelry, apparel, beauty products, and other items exhibiting everything Hawaiian.

 There are many intriguing stores, from well-known international names to distinctive regional boutiques.
 This mall has a strong Hawaiian aesthetic, and the food court is no exception.